ueberdosis/tiptap/docs/src/docPages/guide/build-custom-extensions.md

 That’s already enough to tell tiptap about the new attribute, and set `'pink'` as the default value.
 All attributes will be rendered as a data-attributes by default, and parsed as data-attributes from the content.

-Let’s stick with the color example and assume you’ll probably want to add an inline style to actually color the text.
-Add a `renderHTML` function and return the attributes that should be added to the rendered HTML.
-This examples adds a style attribute based on the value of color:
+Let’s stick with the color example and assume you’ll want to add an inline style to actually color the text.
+With the `renderHTML` function you can return HTML attributes which will be rendered in the output.

+This examples adds a style HTML attribute based on the value of color:

 ```js
 const CustomParagraph = Paragraph.extend({